cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 ## 1.3.
 Single Hub VNET without Global Reach

-When Global Reach is not available, Transit can be achieved via the FW in the Hub VNet by configuring additional static routes and UDRs:
+When Global Reach is not available, Transit can be achieved via the FW in the Hub VNet by configuring additional static routes and UDRs (highlighted on the diagrams below):

 - NVA: static routes (could be a supernet) for the AVS ranges to be propagated On-Prem by the ARS.
 - (The On-Prem reachability from AVS is covered by the default route)